Holy Cross, Durley

 The Church Building SO32 2AP

 Click here for Google Map

-- is supported by the Friends of Durley Church; a committed group which includes many villagers who are not churchgoers
+- Is supported by the Friends of Durley Church; a committed group which includes many villagers who are not churchgoers

-Durley is a rural village covering an area of 14 square miles with a population of about 860 and with a strong community identity.
+Durley is a rural village covering an area of 14 square miles with a population of about a thousand and with a strong community identity.
 The housing is mixed and includes some social housing and bungalows for the elderly.
 Although some residents work locally, the proximity of Durley to all the major conurbations in south Hampshire means that most commute to work outside the village.

-For more information visit www.durleyvillage.com
+For more information about the village visit www.durleyvillage.com